misskissC/ccoroutine/readme.md

-A coroutine switching mechanism in C-language
+A coroutine switching implement by System V ucontext && assembly in C-language
 ----

 The coroutine switching implement in C-language called `ccoroutine` this time. <br>